PaavoSattler/JOSS/README.md

 ## License

+The software is licensed under the MIT License.
+The manuscript and accompanying text are licensed under CC-BY 4.0.

 The content of this repository (manuscript, examples) is licensed under **CC-BY 4.0**.
 The software itself is licensed under **MIT License** and maintained in [PSattlerStat/HypoShrink](https://github.com/PSattlerStat/HypoShrink).